 It’s Super Bowl week guys and even though the Saints aren’t playing in the big game this year, there’s still plenty of energy and excitement in New Orleans.
 Hosting the event has a little something to do with that.
-The City’s also smack in the middle of Mardi Gras Season.
+The City’s also smack in the middle of Carnival season (as in Mardi Gras).
 That equates to full celebration mode from sun up to sun down.
 Hoorah!

 One of the great things about living in or visiting a host city is being able to share in the excitement surrounding the event without having to attend the event (because we all know how expensive those tickets are).
 The City of New Orleans, having done this a time or two before (this is their 10th hostess gig), has created the ultimate experience.
 Here’s some of what’s going on in and around town this week: